camdenkr/CI-for-UKL/README.md

 Stretch goals for this project include:
 * Running build/test scripts on runners hosted outside of GitHub (such as at the MOC).
 This will provide greater flexibility in what type of system that kernel is built on (GitHub is limited to Ubuntu for Linux) and may allow us to test the kernel in bare metal.
-* Testing for performance regressions as patches are pushed to the UKL or introduced via pull request (note: we do not currently have a methodology for doing this, so this will involve additional research should we pursue this goal).
+* Testing for performance regressions as patches are pushed to the UKL or introduced via pull request.

 ## 6. Release Planning:
 ** **